hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 A sphere moving through fluid splits the layers at the front, then joins them at the back, a bit like a zipper.
-This is a shearing force and will experience viscous drag.
+This is a shearing force and will lead to viscous resistance.
 Our goal will be to determine the precise drag force on the sphere.
 Here are some factors that might be relevant:
 - the radius of the sphere $r$, with $[r] = L$;